yalesov/zf2-cron/README.md

 Then add `Cron` to the `modules` key in `(app root)/config/application.config.yml`

 Cron module will also hook onto your application's database, through [`DoctrineORMModule`](https://github.com/doctrine/DoctrineORMModule).
-It will create a single table, `cron_job`, and will use the default EntityManager `doctrine.entitymanager.orm_default`.
+It will create a single table, `he_cron_job`, and will use the default EntityManager `doctrine.entitymanager.orm_default`.
 If your settings are different, please modify the `doctrine` section of `config/module.config.yml` and instances of `doctrine.entitymanager.orm_default` in `Heartsentwined\Cron\Controller\CronController` as needed.

 Finally, you need to update your database schema.
 The recommended way is through Doctrine's CLI: